 The ADA does not require existing buildings (built prior to 1991) to fully meet the ADA's standards for newly constructed facilities.
 However, facilities built prior to the passage of the ADA, still have an obligation to remove barriers when it is readily achievable to do so.Note: There is no "Grandfather Clause" in the ADA.
 All buildings, regardless of age, are required to remove whatever barriers that are considered "readily achievable".

 Readily achievable means easily accomplishable and able to be carried out without much difficulty or expense.

 Many building features that are common in older facilities such as narrow doors, a step or a round door knob at an entrance door, or a crowded check-out or store aisle are barriers to access by people with disabilities.
 Because removing these and other common barriers can be simple and inexpensive in some cases and difficult and costly in others, the regulations for the ADA provide a flexible approach to compliance.
 This practical approach requires that barriers be removed in existing facilities only when it is readily achievable to do so.

 Elements that have not been altered in existing facilities on or after March 15, 2012, and that comply with the 1991 Standards or in the Uniform Federal Accessibility Standards (UFAS), are not required to be modified in order to comply with the 2010 Standards.

-The U.S. Access Board provides an online guide to the 2010 Standards for Accessible Design that covers chapters 1-4 of the 2010 Standards.
+The U.S. Access Board online guide to the 2010 Standards for Accessible Design: Chapters 1-4